Inaccurate Tax Payments

 - Accuracy, accuracy, accuracy

-- It is important to reconcile your accounts on monthly basis.
+- It is essential to reconcile your accounts monthly.

 - The accounting team should maintain consistent communication with tax preparers.

-- Ensure a detailed review of year-end financial statements prior to providing to tax preparers.
+- Ensure a detailed review of year-end financial statements before providing to tax preparers.